mwportfolio/ICT-Supplier-Analysis/README.md

 The tenders.gov.au website lists tenders and contract information for the public to view that can be scraped using tools like urllib.

-The code in [scrape_ict_panel_suppliers.ipynb](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/code/scrape_ict_panel_suppliers.ipynb) scrapes and saves the HTML to a [local file](), then extracts the following supplier data into a Pandas DataFrame:
+The code in [scrape_ict_panel_suppliers.ipynb](https://github.com/mwportfolio/ICT-Supplier-Analysis/blob/master/code/scrape_ict_panel_suppliers.ipynb) scrapes and saves the HTML as [ict_panel_suppliers.html](https://github.com/mwportfolio/blob/master/datasets/ict_panel_suppliers.html), then extracts the following supplier data into a Pandas DataFrame:

 - Australian Business Number (ABN),
 - Supplier Name,
 - State, and
 - Postcode.

-The DataFrame is cleaned and saved in JSONLines format as [ict_supplier_analysis.jsonl](file).
+The DataFrame is cleaned and saved in JSONLines format as [ict_panel_suppliers.jsonl](https://github.com/mwportfolio/blob/master/datasets/ict_panel_suppliers.jsonl).

 Now there is a clean list of ICT Suppliers in a portable format which can be used for further enrichment and ultimately presentation to our users.

 **Database Integration**

 **Web Framework & Presentation**